-Besides abnormalities related to pyramidal tract lesion, the other functional system that most often contributes to gait dysfunction in MS is the cerebellum and its connections.
-Gait ataxia is extremely difficult to treat; patients are usually best managed with the use of an assistive device, such as a straight cane or walker, which can improve gait by increasing an individual's base of support, thus proving greater postural stability.
+The ideal management of gait ataxia is not easily managed with medications or exercise-based therapies.
+Gait dysfunctions resulting from ataxia and somatosensory loss are often best managed by instructing the patient in the use of an assistive device, such as a straight cane or walker.
+Assistive devices can improve gait by increasing an individual's base of support, thus proving greater postural stability.